GRAYZ16/Octavius/README.md

-# Data Mining Assignment
+# Octavius EMG Data Classifier
-Assignment Repository for the CP3403 - Data Mining Project
+This project attempted to generalise a Neural Network for classifying EMG data from the Thalmic Myo bracelet as an interface to mechanical prosthetic devices.

+## Contributors
+- Joshua Gray
+- Harmon Singh

+## Implementation

+## Results